ansys/pypim/doc/source/integration.rst

 additional dependencies.
 It is also not subject to bugs in PyPIM or in a PIM implementation.

-The initial setup of such mock can look like:
+The initial setup of such a mock can look like this:

 .. code:: python